jmrile25/Latin-101/hw5.md

 **+1 Needs revisions**

 Meleager was the son of Oineus, king of Calydon.
-Melager erat filii Oineus, rex Caludaris.❌
-His mother was Althaea.
+Melager erat filii Oineus, rex Caludaris.❌ regis Caludaris His mother was Althaea.
 Is Matris erat Althaea.❌
 That woman was the daughter of Thestius.